vatesfr/xen-orchestra/architecture.md

 ### API

 An API is available to communicate directly with XO-Server.
-This part will be developed later.
+This part will be explained later.

 ### NodeJS under the hood